A question I get asked a lot is “what are the most common traits of a successful real estate investor?”

 How are your negotiation skills?
 Do you have what it takes to respectfully stand your ground with sellers until you get what you want – or even walk away from a deal?
 You need to be a good negotiator as a property investor otherwise you will not get the best deals that you need to maximise your profits.

 There are a load of so called “experts” out there that will delight in bullying a novice property investor.
-Remember that you will have to deal with a number of different people in your property investment business.
+Remember that you will have to deal with a number of different people in your real estate investment business.
 There are agents, private sellers, contractors, lenders and more.

-The more that you know about the property investment game the more likely it is that you will develop good negotiation skills.
+The more that you know about the real estate investment sector the more likely it is that you will develop good negotiation skills.
 Let’s say that you want to purchase a property that requires a new roof.
 It is winter time so you should be able to get a discount from a contractor because they will not have as much work on as they do in the warmer months.

 If you attend a number of seminars there is always the likelihood that you will be introduced to a new strategy where the “grass is greener”.
 This can be very tempting, but if you don’t have any experience with this strategy then you are more likely to make mistakes.
 These mistakes can cost you a fortune.